osm2pgsql-dev/osm2pgsql-website/contribute/road-map.md

 each other.
 This is often called "middle" in osm2pgsql-speak.
 It comes in two "flavours" depending on whether it supports updates or not.

-The updateable middle uses the PostgreSQL database.
+The updatable middle uses the PostgreSQL database.
 Due to its current structure and API only some information is available, for instance it isn't possible to find node members of relations.
 Storing of OSM object attributes (such as user id and timestamps) as pseudo-tags should be cleaned up to fix